AmmarkoV/AmmarkoV/README.md

 Publications  ( [Automatically updated list here](https://scholar.google.gr/citations?user=sDOdhtwAAAAJ) )
 --------------

 - A. Qammaz and A.A.
+Argyros, "Towards Holistic Real-time Human 3D Pose Estimation using MocapNETs", In British Machine Vision Conference (BMVC 2021), (to appear), BMVA, Virtual, UK, November 2021.
+- A. Qammaz and A.A.
 Argyros, "Occlusion-tolerant and personalized 3D human pose estimation in RGB images", In IEEE International Conference on Pattern Recognition (ICPR 2020), January 2021.
 - M. Bajones, D. Fischinger, A. Weiss, P. Puente, D. Wolf, M. Vincze, T. Kortner, M. Weninger, K. Papoutsakis, D. Michel, A. Qammaz, P. Panteleris, M. Foukarakis, I. Adami, D. Ioannidi, A. Leonidis, M. Antona, A. Argyros, P. Mayer, P. Panek, H. Eftring, S. Frennert, "Results of Field Trials with a Mobile Service Robot for Older Adults in 16 Private Households" To Appear in ACM Transactions on Human-Robot Interaction, ACM 2019
 - A. Qammaz and A.A.
 Argyros, "MocapNET: Ensemble of SNN Encoders for 3D Human Pose Estimation in RGB Images", In British Machine Vision Conference (BMVC 2019), BMVA, Cardiff, UK, September 2019.